Planning your telehealth workflow

-The details of your workflow will need to adapt to the platform you choose, but here are a few basics to consider.
+Your telehealth workflow will depend on the platform you choose, but here are a few basics to consider:

-- When you will be available for telehealth appointments
+- What your availability will be for telehealth appointments

 - How patients can schedule appointments

-- How you will access the information you need for each patient visit
+- How you will access the patient information you need for each patient visit

-- Who will greet the patient first when they join the visit — for example, you may want a medical assistant to ask some initial questions before you join
+- Who will greet the patient first when they join the visit.
+A medical assistant may be able to ask a few initial questions before you join

-Tip: Consider doing a practice run with a co-worker first.
+Tip: Do a telehealth practice run with a co-worker first.